alkhe/taxon/README.md

 # taxon

-`taxon` is a specification for terse type annotations used to document Javascript APIs.
+`taxon` is a concise type system for annotating and documenting Javascript APIs.

 ## Basics